-The International VLBI Service for Geodesy and Astrometry (IVS) is a collaboration of organizations performing globally organized Very Long Baseline Interferometry (VLBI) observations primarily for the determination of Earth orientation parameters and geodetic reference frames in a service environment on a non-profit basis.
-It is a service of the International Association of Geodesy (IAG) and of the International Astronomical Union (IAU).
-More than 80% of the IVS member institutions see their mandate in supporting operational activities for regularly providing geodetic and astrometric information.
+The International VLBI Service for Geodesy and Astrometry (IVS) is a collaboration of organizations performing globally organized Very Long Baseline Interferometry (VLBI) observations primarily for the determination of Earth orientation parameters and geodetic

-It is common knowledge that only a global approach of VLBI activities implicitly guarantees the ultimate geometric sensitivity in terms of accuracy which is needed for optimal state-ofthe-art determinations of these parameters.
+It is common knowledge that only a global approach of VLBI activities implicitly guarantees the ultimate geometric sensitivity in terms of accuracy which is needed for optimal state-of-the-art determinations of these parameters.
 With this mission and due to its global nature, the IVS guarantees synergies for sustainable technological developments as well as standardization for the intrinsically necessary compatibility of equipment and procedures.
 Individual institutions or even nations are not able to achieve this alone.

 Geodetic VLBI is the only technique to observe the phase of Earth rotation, UT1-UTC, which is needed for the operations of Global Navigation Satellite Systems (GNSS) such as GPS, GLONASS, Beidou and Galileo, and the IVS provides the infrastructure to sustainably maintain delivery of this product.
-Furthermore, VLBI observations are the only means for tying the global terrestrial reference frame (TRF) to the celestial reference frame (CRF) by the full set of Earth orientation parameters (EOP) which includes polar motion, UT1-UTC, and two nutation components.
+Furthermore, VLBI observations are the only means for tying the global terrestrial reference frame (TRF) to the celestial reference frame (CRF) by the full set of Earth orientation parameters (EOP) which includes polar motion, UT1-UTC, and two celestial pole offsets.
 It should be emphasized here that CRF, EOP and TRF are mutually dependent in this entire geometric triple with VLBI being the only technique to determine the CRF in the radio frequency domain.

 The TRF, besides results from other space-geodetic observing techniques, consists of precise coordinates and velocities of IVS radio telescopes.
-Here, the IVS strives for 1 mm position accuracy as set by the Global Geodetic Observing System (GGOS) Project of the International Association of Geodesy (IAG), which includes IVS operations, to provide the needed information for Global Change studies in general and for monitoring global sea level change in particular.
+Here, the IVS strives for 1 mm position accuracy and the respective long term stability as set by the Global Geodetic Observing System (GGOS) Project of the International Association of Geodesy (IAG), which includes IVS operations, to provide the needed information for Global Change studies in general and for monitoring global sea level change in particular.
 Beyond providing positions and velocities of individual sites, the IVS TRF is one of two backbone techniques for determining the scale parameter of the International Terrestrial Reference Frame (ITRF) which is the basis for many global and regional applications.
-In the same vein, Resolution 69/266 of the United Nations pursues an identical goal when calling its member states to contribute to "A global geodetic reference frame (GGRF).
+In the same vein, Resolution 69/266 of the United Nations pursues an identical goal when calling its member states to contribute to "A global geodetic reference frame for sustainable development", to be realized as the Global Geodetic Reference Frame (GGRF).
 This also includes highly accurate coordinates of radio telescopes maintained within the IVS.